Douglas-Saylor-Killoughlaw/admindash/README.md

 I've started admindash when I realized I am copypasting all these useful commands from my notepad to terminal multiple times per day.
 After I used admindash for a while, and liked it, I implemented additional fancy features like ip location resolving (via SXgeo) and simple Cloudflare firewall integration, and website username-to-ip resolving as well.

+Disclaimer: the code is bad, non-OOP, and contains mixed HTML and PHP!
+Sorry about that, I will consider rewriting to clean REST app if admindash gains any traction.

 # Installation
 - Clone to www folder of your website